alexwitt23/alw4364_coe332/homework02/README.md

     --animals_json_path /data/homework02/animals.json
 ```

-There is also a target that pushes the bazel-built image to `DockerHub`:
+There is also a target that pushes the bazel-built image to DockerHub:

 #### Pulling from DockerHub